Usama Mir

 Usama Mir (born 23 December 1995) is a Pakistani cricketer who plays for the national team in ODIs and T20Is.
 Usama Mir made his Pakistan debut in 2023.

-Background
+Early life

 Usama Mir was born to an ethnic Kashmiri family in Sialkot.

 Domestic career

 Mir has played for Khan Research Laboratories from 2013 to 2015 seasons and remained as wicket-taking option for his captain.

 He was the leading wicket taker during the 2015 edition of the Haier Super 8 T20 Cup.

 In 2017, Mir played for Karachi Kings in PSL.

 He was also the part of the Pakistan team which ended as runners up to Sri Lanka in the 2017 ACC Emerging Team Cup.
 During that tournament he finished as the leading wicket-taker with 13 dismissals.

 In April 2018, he was named in Punjab's squad for the 2018 Pakistan Cup.
 He took the most wickets for Punjab during the tournament, with six dismissals in four matches.

 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the lead wicket taker in the PSL 2024, taking 24 wickets in 12 matches for Multan Sultans.